FGASA Field Guide (NQF2) Course

 Life on the Course

 The course is a 60-day experience taking place in the Greater Kruger Area, in the Balule.
-At the end of this course the student will be a Level I Field Guide through the Field Guide Association of Southern Africa.
+At the end of this course the student will be a FGASA Field Guide NQF2 (Formerly level 1) through the Field Guide Association of Southern Africa.
 During these 60 days there will be in-depth training to prepare the student for a Track and Sign and a Trailing assessment following the CyberTracker standards.
 Another part of the program is a First Aid Course (usually through Emergency Solutions).

 In short, the student is given the opportunity to achieve the following nine certificates: